bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add script and two variables." />
 </p>

-<p>Now, I'm going to add a script tag.
-So we'll go ahead and add a script in here.
+<p>Now, I&apos;m going to add a script tag.
+So we&apos;ll go ahead and add a script in here.
 And
 then what are we going to put in the script?
-Well, let's make some bullets I'm going to have Var red and I'm going to set that to value true.
-Then we have var blue and I'm going to set that to value of false.
+Well, let&apos;s make some bullets I&apos;m going to have Var red and I&apos;m going to set that to value true.
+Then we have var blue and I&apos;m going to set that to value of false.
 There we go.
-So I've got two values here.
+So I&apos;ve got two values here.
 One is set to true and the other one is set to false.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 131. if red, then do something (84) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->